needle-mirror/com.unity.netcode/Documentation~/ghost-types-templates.md

 | IInputComponentData | 64         |

 When fixed-size list fields are replicated in RPCs the maximum allowed capacity (and thus length) for any fixed size list field element is limited to 1024 elements.

+> [!NOTE]
-> Remark: Notice that becase sending RPC larger than 1MTU is not currently supported, the packet size induce an instrisict limitation on the maximunumber of serializable elements that can be way lower than 1024.
+> Sending an RPC larger than the max transmission unit (MTU) isn't supported.
+This limitation on packet size means that the maximum number of serializable elements can be lower than 1024, depending on the [size of your MTU](https://docs.unity3d.com/Packages/com.unity.transport@latest?subfolder=/api/Unity.Networking.Transport.NetworkParameterConstants.html#Unity_Networking_Transport_NetworkParameterConstants_MTU).

 When fixed-size list fields are replicated in `IComponentData`, `IBufferElementData`, `ICommandData` and `IInputComponentData` the maximum allowed fixed-list capacity is capped to 64 elements.